 At Marketing Metrics Corp., we specialize in employment marketing for the manufacturing sector.
 We use unique and effective employment marketing strategies and tactics to boost your employer brand, meet your hiring challenges, and improve the overall experience for your existing employees.

 Employment marketing involves building a strong brand as a company and employer.
-The goal is to articulate what makes the company different or special.
-The employer brand image impacts recruiting, retention, engagement, and overall perception of your company.
+The goal is to articulate what makes your company valuable to the candidate.
+The employer brand image affects recruiting, retention, engagement, and the overall perception of your company.
 It should answer a very simple but important human resource related question: “Why should I work here?”

-Today, many potential applicants use the same tactics in job searches as they do when searching for a new product or service as consumers.
-They will search the internet to determine whether your company is worth considering as a potential employer.
-In fact, 77% of applicants will research your company (visit your website, social channels, employee review sites like Glassdoor, etc.) before applying for a position.
-Employee review sites like Glassdoor enable employees to post good or bad comments about your company anonymously.
-So, take a moment to visit your website, social channels, and employer review sites like Glassdoor.
+Today, many applicants looking for employment use search tactics that mirror their searches for a new product or service.
+They search the internet to determine your potential value as an employer.
+77% of applicants will research your company (visit your website, social channels, employee review sites like Glassdoor, etc.) before applying for a position.
+Employee review sites like Glassdoor enable employees to anonymously post good or bad comments about your company.
+We recommend visiting your website, social channels, and employer review sites like Glassdoor.
 Do these sites accurately communicate why someone should work at your company?
 Did you get a bad review by a former employee?
 Employment marketing uses tactics such as positive employee testimonials to manage and present a positive narrative about your company.

 Because most applicants will visit your website before they apply, we work with you to keep your website current with the latest news and functional with up-to-date technology.
 A mobile-friendly website is essential since most Millennials will use a smart phone or mobile device to access your website and complete an application.